Interpretation of music in Zambia: texts in context 5

 I, the poor one, Meli is sick

-In this song the mourning of banaNshimbi, referred to as banaChibuye, is linked to the ritual hotness of Kansenkele.
+In this song, the mourning of banaNshimbi, referred to as banaChibuye, is linked to the ritual heat of Kansenkele.

-This song takes off quickly and lasts very long.
+This song takes off quickly and lasts a very long time.
 Kansenkele seems to have reached his goal of complete control over the heating of the ritual.

 The 40th song